bjstubbs/ematille/README.md

 This script can be run to generate the sums detailed above

+We then combine the reference sums into one file for easy use:

+1. python ematilleCombRef.py flist.txt

+produces: flist.txt.ref.csv

 ## Split and Sum References

 In this step, Ematille first splits the references into roughly equal